Can I configure my document (e.g. draft/release version, color theme) when creating a PDF without modifying the Typst file directly?

 For more complex data input needs, using one of the data loading functions is probably the best idea:

-• directly in the command line: --input 'data={"some-num": 1, "some-bool": true}'
+• directly in the command line: --input 'data={"some-num": 1, "some-bool": true}' (this syntax may need some tweaking for your shell, e.g. for Windows’ cmd)

-then read via json.decode(sys.inputs.data)
+then read via json(bytes(sys.inputs.data))

 • in a separate file: --input 'file=data.json'